xingbod/xingbod.github.io/_pages/about.md

 - be self-motivated
 - coding is just a piece of cake for you
 - be responsible and positive
-- fluent English reading and writing is prefered but not a must
+- fluent English reading and writing is preferred but not a must

 <br/>
 <br/>